This picture will be mintable soon

 Layer 2 Blockchain Protocols

-Layer-2 is a network or platform that runs on top of a blockchain protocol to increase its scalability and efficiency.
-This type of scaling solution involves offloading a portion of a blockchain protocol’s transactional weight to an adjacent system architecture, which then performs the majority of the network’s processing and only reports back to the main blockchain to complete the process.
-The base layer blockchain becomes less crowded — and eventually more scalable — by abstracting the majority of data processing to supplementary architecture.
+Blockchain Layer-2 refers to a network or platform built atop a blockchain protocol to enhance its scalability and efficiency.
+This scaling technique involves transferring a segment of a blockchain protocol’s transactional load to an adjoining system architecture.
+This architecture carries out the bulk of network processing and communicates back to the primary blockchain only for finalizing the transaction.
+By delegating the majority of data processing to this supplementary architecture, the fundamental blockchain layer experiences reduced congestion, leading to enhanced scalability.

-Bitcoin, for example, is a Layer-1 network, and the Lightning Network is a Layer-2 solution designed to increase transaction speeds on the Bitcoin network in this way.
-Layer-2 solutions can also be found in:
+An exemplary case is Bitcoin, functioning as a Layer-1 network, while the Lightning Network operates as a Layer-2 solution aimed at accelerating transaction speeds within the Bitcoin network.
+Similar Layer-2 solutions can also be observed in other contexts.

 Examples of Layer 2 Blockchain Solutions